wesleyfongchong/website-content/post/pug/index.md

 ## Defining blocks

-A well organized template system will define a base template, and then all the other templates extend from it.
+A well-organized template system will define a base template, and then all the other templates will extend from it.

-The way a part of a template can be extended is by using blocks:
+Part of a template can be extended by using blocks:

 ```pug
 html